jamesgraham0/Spotify-Votes-Mobile/README.md

 - 🛑 Set newly joined user's currently playing to what the room has currently playing

 **FUNCTIONALITY**
+- ✅ Progress bar for track
 - 🛑 Add a countdown timer in the queue screen where the next track gets progressively more green.
-- 🛑 ^^^ when the next track is popped from the queue, slide it to the right and fade it away
+- 🛑 ^^^ when the next track is popped from the queue, slide it to the left and fade it away
-- 🛑 Queue can only be added to once mounted.
+- ✅ Queue can only be added to once mounted.
 Should be able to add right away
 - ✅ Add votes to every track
+- 🛑 Only allow a single vote to every track (see below)
 - 🛑 Display number of users in each room both in the list of joinable rooms, and in room
 - 🛑 Add small photo on the queue card of who chose the track (or name)
 - 🛑 List of user names in a room once in the room
 - 🛑 Only allow room host to play and pause music
-- 🛑 Progress bar for track
 - 🛑 When a track is added to the queue, show a small popup over the queue tab indicating that the track has been added.
-- 🛑 Crashed with 403 error when another Spotify account was being authenticated

 **OTHER**
 - 🟡 Refactor and organize client-side code into one folder